Boxer (armoured fighting vehicle): 2010s

 In December 2015 it was announced that Germany had ordered an additional 131 Boxers worth EUR476 million and that Lithuania had selected the Boxer.

-In August 2016 a EUR385.6 million production contract was placed by Lithuania for the supply of 88 Boxers, and at this time it was stated that 53 Boxers would be manufactured by KMW and the remaining 35 by Rheinmetall, with deliveries running 2017–2021.
+In August 2016 a EUR385.6 million production contract was placed by Lithuania for the supply of 88 Boxers, and at this time it was stated that 53 Boxers would be manufactured by KMW and the remaining 35 by Rheinmetall, with deliveries running 2017–2023.
 In Lithuanian service, the vehicle is designated as Vilkas (Wolf).
-The precise mix/number of Lithuanian vehicles was initially unclear but according to Janes, Lithuania will receive 91 Boxers in the A2 configuration, 89 as variants of the baseline IFV configuration, plus two driver-training vehicles.
-The exact breakdown is 55 squad-leader, 18 platoon-leader, 12 company-leader, and 4 command-post vehicles.
-A single IFV will be used for maintenance training.
+The precise mix/number of Lithuanian vehicles was initially unclear but according to Janes, Lithuania would receive 91 Boxers in the A2 configuration, 89 as variants of the baseline IFV configuration, plus two driver-training vehicles.
+The exact breakdown being 55 squad-leader, 18 platoon-leader, 12 company-leader, and 4 command-post vehicles.
+A single IFV would be used for maintenance training.
 The first two vehicles (driver training configuration) were delivered in December 2017.
 The first two Boxer in IFV configuration were delivered in June 2019 and at this time the Lithuanian MoD stated that 15 vehicles would be delivered in 2019 and that all 89 IFV variants would be delivered by the end of 2023.

 Most of the original German Army Boxer order was delivered in the A1 configuration.
 40 APC and 16 command posts, however, were delivered in the A0 configuration; these were subsequently upgraded to the A1 configuration.
 In June 2017 it was announced that the Bundeswehr's Boxer A1 fleet would be upgraded to A2 standard.
 The first A2 Boxer was delivered in June 2015.
 The differences between A1 and A2 configurations are relatively minor electrical and mechanical engineering changes.
 The A2 standard resulted from operations in Afghanistan and incorporates changes in the drive and mission modules that include preparation for the integration of a driver vision system, changes to the stowage concept in both modules, changes to the gearbox, integration of a fire suppression system, modification of the RCWS, interface for an IED jammer, satellite communication system and other minor modifications."
 The latest Boxer variant is the A3.
-The British are the first customer of the A3 in its entirety.
+The British were the first customer of the A3 in its entirety.